 The study further highlights the powerful relationship between education and food security and lends credence to human capital theories that underscore the importance of education in increasing health and nutrition knowledge41 .
 Household heads with higher education may be more health literate and have greater access to formal employment, which may increase the capacity of the household to withstand food insecurity42.
 Using this evidence, the study suggests three priority interventions for urban food security.
 First, by bolstering urban food systems, including enhancing urban agriculture (e.g., rooftop farming and micro-gardening), implementing municipal grain reserves to help stabilize costs, and upgrading market conditions in informal settlements.
 Second, put in place nutrition-sensitive social protection programs such as targeted food subsidies for protein rich foods (eggs, milk, and legumes); integrating a nutrition education component into cash transfers; and diversifying school feeding menus.
 Third, gender-responsive programming by providing business training and microloans to women food vendors, mitigating cultural barriers that prevent women gaining access to nutritious foods and promoting childcare services to reduce the time burden on working mothers.

 Our finding is consistent with and adds to that of other similar studies conducted in Mali, in Africa, and globally.
-In Mali, things like Macalou et al. 6 and Agbendech et al. 43 have drawn attention to the threats of urbanization for diets via their associated dependency on market-purchased foods and consumption of cereal-based diets that align with findings on low protein intake and ‘hidden hunger’ in Bamako.
+In Mali, things?? like Macalou et al. 6 and Agbendech et al. 43 have drawn attention to the threats of urbanization for diets via their associated dependency on market-purchased foods and consumption of cereal-based diets that align with findings on low protein intake and ‘hidden hunger’ in Bamako.
 In other parts of Africa, studies in Ethiopia19 and Burkina Faso44 have also reported wealth and education as key predictors of food security, which parallels our results regarding protective effects of higher education (AOR = 2.1) and urban residency (AOR = 1.8).
 Internationally, the measures of the RHS and HDS used in this study are commonly in use, for example in the work of Cafiero et al. (2018)22, supporting its application for cross-context comparisons.
 However, what distinguishes this study from other existing literature is that it provides a rare analysis of the time-dependence of political and economic shocks (e.g., the 2020 coup) on urban food security.
 Although similarities can be found between this and urbanization, and nutrition transition studies45 , our identifying polygamous households as a risk factor (AOR = 0.7) brought unique perspectives on socio-cultural causes of food insecurity in Sahelian cities.

 There are some limitations to the study despite its richness of insight.
 Its cross-sectional nature does not allow causal inferences to be drawn, and self-reported data may underestimate snack foods and street foods, which could result in certain errors in dietary evaluations46,47.
-Furthermore, although the HFIAS is an established tool there is a possibility that it does not capture culturally specific dimensions of food insecurity in urban Mali48.
+Furthermore, although the HFIAS is an established tool, there is a possibility that it does not capture culturally specific dimensions of food insecurity in urban Mali48.
 Another potential limitation for trend estimation is variability in the number of individuals sampled in different years49.
 Longitudinal designs should be used for future research to better assess change over time, and direct measures of dietary intake should be utilized to enhance precision along with mixed methods to further understand the urban food environment50.
 These advances would give scientific findings more robustness and make policy intervention more efficient.

 Conclusion